top of page

 I'm horrendously biased, but I don't have that many criticisms.
 Though the writing was just as good as in his adult novels, some elements felt a little lacking.

 Keith, the pied piper character never really developed for me, remaining rather bland.
-And the appearance of the Rat-King, while really chilling, seemed a brief for what was a seemingly a powerful adversary.
+And the appearance of the Rat-King, while chilling, seemed a brief for what was a seemingly powerful adversary.

 Spotted